Microscope Objectives for Life Sciences, Dry

 A cover glass is often placed onto an aqueous specimen to create a flat top on a volume to image.
 While this makes focusing on a sample easier, the presence of the glass can introduce spherical aberrations in the final image.
 The graph to the right shows the magnitude of spherical aberration versus the thickness of the cover glass used, for 632.8 nm light.
 For the typical cover glass thickness of 0.17 mm, the spherical aberration caused by the cover glass does not exceed the diffraction-limited aberration for objectives with NA up to 0.40.

-Our TL10X-2P microscope objective is equipped with a correction collar, which compensates for cover glasses of different thickness by adjusting the relative position of internal optical elements, reducing the impact of spherical aberration to help achieve diffraction-limited performance.
-Its correction collar features two scales: one for the thickness of a cover glass with a refractive index of 1.51 and a second that corresponds to the optical thickness of the material between the objective and the focal plane (ignoring air).
+Our TL10X-2P and TL15X-2P microscope objectives are equipped with a correction collar, which compensates for cover glasses of different thickness by adjusting the relative position of internal optical elements, reducing the impact of spherical aberration to help achieve diffraction-limited performance.
+Their correction collars feature two scales: one for the thickness of a cover glass with a refractive index of 1.51 and a second that corresponds to the optical thickness of the material between the objective and the focal plane (ignoring air).
 The latter is useful for cases where the region of interest is suspended in a solution.
 Values on both scales are given in units of millimeters.

 To find the optical thickness of all non-air elements between your objective and your sample, multiply the thickness of an element in millimeters by its refractive index, and find the sum of all such products.
 For example, suppose that the TL10X-2P objective is focusing through 7.30 mm of air, a 0.17 mm cover slip, and 1.00 mm of saline solution, as illustrated in the image to the lower right.
 To find the appropriate correction collar setting, multiply each thickness, t, by each material's refractive index, n, ignoring air: